Gaspar Roomer: Art collecting and patronage

 Gaspar Roomer was part of a group of private patrons and collectors in Naples, which also included his fellow countryman Ferdinand Vandeneynden, who contributed to a more modern and outward-looking taste in painting in Naples starting from the mid 1630s.
 Roomer's taste was both contemporary and broad in style, and across nationalities.
 He collected works by Flemish and Dutch masters together with those of local painters.
 He collected across various genres including Caravaggist paintings, landscapes and genre paintings.
 Roomer was unique among 17th-century collectors in acquiring many non-religious works.
 He was also an avid collector of drawings.
 When he died in 1674, his art collection contained over 1,500 paintings.
 His collection was dispersed throughout Europe after his death.

 He was a patron of artists.
 In the late 1630s he commissioned from Rubens The Feast of Herod (now in the National Gallery of Scotland in Edinburgh).
 This Rubens painting may have contributed to the introduction to Naples of a neo-Venetian style that would impact on the evolution of the local Baroque.
 He also invited the local painter Aniello Falcone to paint frescos in his villa.
 This cycle on the History of Moses in the Villa Roomer is the only complete surviving fresco cycle of this artist.
 As a trader and patron of the arts, Roomer acted as a conduit for the dispersion of styles in Naples.

 Painters in his collection included (in alphabetical order):

-Leonard Bramer, Giacinto Brandi, Giacomo Borgognone, Jan van Boeckhorst, Gerard van der Bos, Jan Brueghel the Elder, Paul Bril, Caracciolo, Castiglione, Viviano Codazzi, Jacques Duyvelant, Aniello Falcone, Giordano, Guercino, David de Haen, Pieter van Laer, Jan Miel, Cornelius van Poelenburgh, Cornelis Schut, Goffredo Wals, Bartolommeo Passante, Mattia Preti, Ribera (Drunken Silenus), Rubens, Sacchi, Saraceni, Massimo Stanzione, Van Dyck, Simon Vouet and Pieter de Witte.
+Leonard Bramer, Giacinto Brandi, Giacomo Borgognone, Jan van Boeckhorst, Gerard van der Bos, Jan Brueghel the Elder, Paul Bril, Caracciolo, Castiglione, Viviano Codazzi, Jacques Duyvelant, Aniello Falcone, Giordano, Guercino, David de Haen, Pieter van Laer, Jan Miel, Cornelius van Poelenburgh, Cornelis Schut, Goffredo Wals, Bartolomeo Passante, Mattia Preti, Ribera (Drunken Silenus), Rubens, Sacchi, Saraceni, Massimo Stanzione, Van Dyck, Simon Vouet and Pieter de Witte.